Best Trekking Gaiters

 While there are quite a few good all-purpose gaiters, many have been designed to operate best in certain trekking environments.
-Some, like the Mil-Tec gaiter presented above, are specifically designed to protect the user in a more riverine or lake environment.
-You wouldn’t use that gaiter during a cross country ski trip for example.
-Conversely, the heavier weight gaiters, such as the Winis Snow gaiters would be completely uncomfortable in a temperate forest setting.
+Some gaiters are specifically designed to protect the user in more of a lake environment.
+You wouldn’t use that gaiter during a cross-country ski trip for example.
+Conversely, the heavier weight gaiters would be highly uncomfortable in warmer weather.

 Trekking is one of those sports that can easily be done in all types of weather and seasons, provided you have the proper equipment.
 The leg gaiters that you choose are no exception.
 Some trekking gaiters are specifically designed for use during the winter months, while others are used primarily during the warmer weather.
 By taking when you are planning on hiking into account, you can make sure that you find the best choice overall for your needs.

-Q: How do I know if my trekking gaiters are fitting properly?
+q: How do I know if my gaiters fit properly?

-If your gaiters are fitting properly, you really shouldn’t notice that they are there.
+If your gaiters fit properly, you really shouldn’t notice that they are there.
 They shouldn’t ride up as you walk, or shift down or to the side with a twist or sudden movement.
-The fasteners should feel taunt, but provide for a good range of motion without cutting into your legs.
+The fasteners should feel taut but provide for a good range of motion without cutting into your legs.
 In essence, the gaiters should feel like a pair of pants or booties in the case of the low gaiters.

 However, examples of clothing that was used to protect the lower legs and feet, in much the same way that trekking gaiters do today have been recorded since the early Greeks or Romans, and even in some forms of armor from ancient China or Japan.
 What we consider the modern style of gaiter didn’t really appear until the mid to late 19th century.